Berrysoft/XamlCpp/README.md

 The XAML parser uses a modified version of [rapidxml_ns](https://github.com/svgpp/rapidxml_ns).
 It is modified to use features of C++ 17 and simplified to support UTF-8 only for convenience.

+## Detector
+XamlCpp provides a detector called `xmald` to show the reflection infomation of a dynamic library for XamlCpp.

+## Resource
+XamlCpp provides a resource compiler called `xamlrc`, to embed small files into the final program.
+It supports UTF-8 only.

 ## Build
 A C++17-compliant compiler is required.
 Actually it needs C++20, but no compiler is compliant...

-This project assumes it is built by GCC 10.1+ or Clang 10.0+ when using GNU or LLVM toolchains.
+This project assumes it is built by GCC 10.0+ or Clang 10.0+ when using GNU or LLVM toolchains.
 ### Build on Windows
 #### MSVC
-`wil` is required. `vcpkg` is recommanded for installing.
+`wil` and `boost-nowide` are required. `vcpkg` is recommanded for installing.
 Other packages will be downloaded from NuGet when configuring.
 #### MinGW
-`gtk` and `pkgconfig` are required.
+`gtk`, `pkgconfig` and `boost` are required.
 MSYS2 is recommanded for installing and building.

 It is not possible now to build target Windows API with MinGW toolchain, because `wil` isn't supported by GCC or Clang/MinGW.
 ### Build on Linux